 In other words:

 In the past, structured data was the king.
-However, that has changed now, and unstructured data is more commonly used.
+However, that has changed, and unstructured data is now more commonly used.
 This is because unstructured data is much more diverse than structured data and can provide more in-depth insights into things.
-Thanks to new technology such as AI, ML, computer vision, etc., unstructured data can now be analyzed and used in various ways to benefit a business.
+Thanks to new technologies such as AI, ML, and computer vision, unstructured data can now be analyzed and utilized in various ways to benefit a business.

 Studies show that the volume of unstructured data was 33 zettabytes in 2019 and is projected to grow to 175 zettabytes (175 billion terabytes) by 2025.
-With the surge in the adoption of AI/ML-based solutions, the use of software to organize unstructured data rises as well, and companies continue to gather unstructured data.
+With the surge in the adoption of AI/ML-based solutions, the use of software to organize unstructured data also rises, as companies continue to gather increasing amounts of unstructured data.

 Since the volume of data being generated and used continues to increase, business leaders are refocusing their efforts on data management strategies, including data storage and protection technology.
-Another trending practice to better manage data is data tiering.
+Another trending practice for better data management is data tiering.
 Organizations with strong digital maturity are tiering their data based on:

 - Data volume: How much they have, and the growth rate.